-The objective of Appendix B is to clarify for the purposes of classification of CMR substances which classification rules apply in a given time.
-This is due to the timing of the Regulation (EC) No 1272/2008.
+The objective of Appendix B is to clarify, for the purposes of classification of substances and mixtures, which classification rules apply at a given time.
+This is due to the timing of the Regulation (EC) No 1272/2008 (CLP) whose classification rules started applying in a stepwise manner, first for substances (as from 1 December 2010) and then for mixtures (as from 1 June 2015).
+As from 1 June 2015, classification of substances as well as mixtures is to be performed according to CLP rules only.